 Yaroslavl was founded by Yaroslav the Wise in 1010.
 By that time there were already founded Murom and Smolensk in the centre of Russia, while some other cities of the Golden Ring - Kostroma, Vladimir and Suzdal - appeared some time later.
 Considering its location on the main navigable river of Russia, Yaroslavl became an important trade and economic center.

 You may start your tour of Yaroslavl from the Bogoyavlenskaya (Epiphany) Square.
-You can find a parking lot and good hotels near the square.
 On the square the Spaso-Preobrazhensky Monastery (Transfiguration of the Savior) is located, which is the main tourist attraction of the city.

 Having gone out of the Spaso-Preobrazhensky Cathedral through the Holy Gate you should go to the Volga.
 It was just there, at the confluence (spit) of the Volga and Kotorosl`, that Yaroslav the Wise laid down the city of Yaroslavl.
 The spit is quite suitable for promenades.
 It has musical fountains and the monument to the founders of the city and is always crowded by people.
 Over the spit on the high embankment of the Kotorosl` river there`s located the Pavilion from where you can enjoy the view on the confluence of two rivers.

 On the high embankment at the confluence of the rivers you can also see the huge Assumption Cathedral.
 The cathedral was restored in 2004 on the site of the former Assumption Cathedral, which was laid down in 1215 but was destroyed in 1937.
 The cathedral was completely restored by 2010 on the occasion of the thousandth anniversary of Yaroslavl.